How does Optune Lua work?

 How is a transducer array layout determined?

-Novocure will provide a customized map for transducer array placement based on patient-specific measurements and tumor location (determined via CT scans).
+Novocure will provide a customized map for array placement based on patient-specific measurements and tumor location (determined via CT scans).

-An nCompass™ Device Support Specialist (DSS) will then arrange for in-person training at the patient’s home, or virtually.
-The DSS will instruct patients and caregivers on how to use Optune Lua, how to prepare their upper body (shaving and skin care), and how to properly place the transducer arrays.
+An nCompass™ Device Support Specialist (DSS) will then arrange for in-person training in-office, at the patient’s home, or virtually.
+The DSS will instruct patients and caregivers on how to use Optune Lua, how to prepare their upper body (shaving and skin care), and how to properly place the arrays.

 What should I do if a patient complains about a heat sensation?